-If your Analytics data in Rank Math is showing zero search traffic, then there could be wide range of reasons causing this issue, but most likely due to an incorrect configuration with Rank Math or Google Analytics.
+If your Analytics data in Rank Math shows zero search traffic, then there could be a wide range of reasons causing this issue, but most likely due to an incorrect configuration with Rank Math or Google Analytics.

-In this knowledgebase article, we’re going to walk you through how to fix the search traffic zero in Rank Math Analytics.
+In this knowledgebase article, we’re going to walk you through the steps to fix the search traffic zero in Rank Math Analytics.

 Table of Contents

-1 Check If You’re Using Google Analytics Universal Property
+1 Check the Google Analytics Property You Use

 2 Update to the Latest Version of Rank Math

-Next you would need to ensure that you’re using the latest version of Rank Math.
-You can keep track of latest plugin updates through our official changelog available here.
+Next, you would need to ensure that you’re using the latest version of Rank Math.
+You can keep track of the latest plugin updates through our official changelog, available here.

 To check if you’re using the latest version of Rank Math, navigate to Plugins > Installed Plugins inside your WordPress dashboard.

 If there are any updates available for Rank Math and Rank Math PRO, you can find them here.
-To update the plugin, click the Update Now option below the plugin.
-If you’re unable to see the Update Now option for Rank Math PRO, it is because Rank Math PRO can be updated only after Rank Math SEO plugin is updated to the latest version.
+To update the plugin, click the update now link below the plugin.
+If you’re unable to see the update now link for Rank Math PRO, it is because Rank Math PRO can be updated only after the Rank Math SEO plugin is updated to the latest version.

-Alternatively, you can setup automatic updates, so that every time when a new update is available, Rank Math will be automatically updated.
+Alternatively, you can setup automatic updates so that every time a new update is available, Rank Math will be automatically updated.

 Next, you’d need to ensure that your website is connected with Rank Math SEO.
 In case, if you have multiple Rank Math accounts, ensure that your website is connected with the Rank Math account having a PRO license.